Top 10 Business Intelligence Software Tools

 Pros: Free, integrates well with Google services.

-Cons: Lacks advanced BI capabilities.
+Cons: Limited advanced BI capabilities.

 What Business Intelligence Software Does